 Hill Country Quilt Guild, Inc.

-1. The standing rules and procedures should be reviewed annually by the board for additions, deletions and
+1. The standing rules and procedures should be reviewed annually by the board for additions, deletions and changes.

 2. Revisions of Standing Rules and Procedures may be made by a vote of the Executive Board.